-Who is the holiest in God’s kingdom

 Who is the holiest in God’s kingdom?

-Is holiness what we do or is it where the heart lies?
+Who is the holiest in God’s Kingdom?
+Is holiness what we do, or is it where the heart lies?

 Education introduces alternative thoughts on reality.
-Society promotes self fulfillment and moral freedom.
+Society promotes self-fulfillment and moral freedom.
 The truth is housed in shades of gray.
 My understanding of salvation is a level playing field.

 I have been in the Kingdom for more than 30 years.
 I have observed many ‘movements’ within the body: the faith movements (name it and claim it), the prosperity movement (honoring those who are well off more than those who are not), and the judgment movement (those who have trouble and illness must be secretly sinning).

-While faith is the substance of following Christ, prosperity, or righteousness, is the strength of Christ in us, and judgment exists within our personal relationship with Jesus.
+While faith is the substance of following Christ, prosperity or righteousness is the strength of Christ in us, and judgment exists within our personal relationship with Jesus.
 God is in control, and these movements have passed away because they were man-made.

 I have met believers who have many rules: don’t wear makeup, don’t go to movies, don’t play cards, don’t drink, don’t smoke, don’t fellowship with unbelievers (now that one blows me away, after all, are we only suppose to shine the light on each other?).

-I didn’t change overnight; it was years of praying, listening, and being cooked in the silver pot, all the dross skimmed off, then being cooked again.
+I didn’t change overnight; it was years of praying, listening, and being cooked in the silver pot, all the dross skimmed off, then cooked again.

 Who is the holiest in heaven?
 God, Jesus, and the Holy Spirit.
 No matter what we do as Christians during our journey on earth, we cannot earn a higher place in heaven.

-It is remembering that we live in an imperfect world, shrouded in darkness, and it is my ‘job’ to shine a lot in this darkness.
+It is remembering that we live in an imperfect world, shrouded in darkness, and it is my ‘job’ to shine a light in this darkness.
 My light is kindness (even when I don’t feel kind), consistency in my actions and reactions (even when I want to slap someone), smiling, and listening for the opportunity to encourage, provide, and perform a good deed for someone.

 And I do this for unbelievers.
 Imagine that?